XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 >- Probability of 2-star equipment: 48.5%
 >
 >*The above probabilities are all average probabilities.
 Depending on the construction formula, the probabilities of each star will fluctuate up and down.
->
->Resupply Rates:
->- Probability of humanoid dress up: 2%
->- Probability of 5-star furniture: 8%
->- Probability of 4-star furniture: 36%
->- Probability of 3-star furniture: 54%

----